vwc/vwc.toolbar/README.md

 Use http://example.tld/@@cms as the default login URL of the site.
-This works around the redirection problem when the Plone login form is used as a standalone page and not insode an overlay, as implemented by the Plone default "sunburst" theme.
+This works around the redirection problem when the Plone login form is used as a standalone page and not inside an overlay, as implemented by the Plone default "sunburst" theme.